Keiji821/Stellar/docs/README.md

   </tr>
 </table>

 > Nothing changes in appearance, it remains the same.
+The screenshots are from the Stellar system in Spanish.

 ## `🗃️` Documentation